 As you are looking around trying to find home security systems that fit your bill, we need to keep in mind all the different options available to you.
-Depending on how involved you want to be with the security of your home and family, it will drive your decision on what system you purchase.
+Your decision will be driven on how involved you want to be with the security system.
+Fully autonomous, or full manual control?

-Some systems are pretty self-reliant, in that they run 24/7 with very little involvement from you, and they still notify you of threats when you need it.
+Some systems are pretty self-reliant.
+They run 24/7 with very little involvement from you, and they still notify you of threats when you need it.
 Other systems, typically the less expensive ones, require you to arm and disarm the system when it is convenient for you.
 If you leave home to go to the grocery store but forget to arm the security system, you could come back home to a ransacked house and no proof of who did it.

 I want to help point you in the right direction and offer some advice that will help you decide what you really want out of a security system.